We all have a statutory duty to safeguard and promote the welfare of children and to maintain a

 ‘Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.’
 (Keeping Children Safe in Education 2019)

 All staff are encouraged to report any concerns that they have and not see these as insignificant.
 On occasions, a referral is justified by a single incident such as an injury or disclosure of abuse.
 More often however, concerns accumulate over a period of time and are evidenced by building up a picture of harm over time; this is particularly true in cases of emotional abuse and neglect.
-In these circumstances, it is crucial that staff record and pass on concerns to the Safeguarding Team or where necessary First Response or the Police.
+In these circumstances, it is crucial that staff record and pass on concerns to the Safeguarding Team or where necessary Staffordshire Childrens Advice and Support Service or the Police.

 The safeguarding team is made up of